bangkokrb/rubyconfth/src/practicalities.md

   Masks are no longer mandatory, however they are recommended in crowded and indoor places.
 You will see a lot of people wearing masks, especially on public transport and in shops.
 If asked to put a mask to enter a venue, please put one on.
 {% endrendercontent %}

-{% rendercontent "section", title: "Dietary Requirements" %}
+{% rendercontent "section_text", title: "Dietary Requirements" %}
   Vegetarian and Halal options will be available for lunch on each day of the conference.
 If you have any concerns please contact us in the Slack channel.
 {% endrendercontent %}

-{% rendercontent "section", title: "Entry Requirements" %}
+{% rendercontent "section_text", title: "Entry Requirements" %}
   ### Visas

   Many nationalities including US, most EU countries, UK etc, can enter Thailand without needing a visa for up to 45 days.
 A full list of countries is available at [Visa Exempt countries](https://www.thaiembassy.com/thailand/changes-visa-exempt.php) .